What’s so great about white ink?

-When using white ink, you're probably aiming for a sophisticated and striking finish, so you don't want to use the wrong stock and diminish the effect.
+When using white ink, you’re probably aiming for a sophisticated and striking finish, so you don’t want to use the wrong stock and diminish the effect.
 You can give your project personality by choosing the perfect stock.
-If your goal is to make a bright impression, we'd go with a neon stock.
+If your goal is to make a bright impression, we would go with a neon stock.
 Do you want sophisticated?
 Go for a black or soft-touch stock.
 Is your business casual and rustic?
-We love the Kraft paper look with white and black ink.
-You can't go wrong with any darker colored stock with white - just remember, like a white crayon, white ink is not going to be visible on lighter stocks as well as dark.
+We love the Kraft paper look.
+You can’t go wrong with any darker-colored stock with white.
+Just remember, like a white crayon, this ink is not going to be visible on lighter stocks as well as dark.

 Does it cost more?

-The process of adding white ink to your project is much more affordable than it has been in the past.
+The process of adding this type of ink to your project is much more affordable than it has been in the past.
 With the option of digital presses adding a 5th color, we are now able to produce short runs instead of large offset runs.
-In terms of an average print job of a comparable size that doesn't use an additional 5th color, yes, adding white or any 5th color will be more expensive.
-This is because the stocks associated with white ink are specialty stocks, and the ink has a short expiration.
+In terms of an average print job of a comparable size that doesn’t use an additional 5th color, yes, adding white or any 5th color will be more expensive.
+This is because the stocks associated with this ink are specialty stocks, and the ink also has a short expiration.
 White ink is also typically used faster than color because it needs to be layered to get a strong opaque color.

 Is the design process different?

-You'll need to set up a base layer of a white spot color under any color overlay.
-Please refer to our white ink guide for step-by-step instructions on how to set up your print file for white ink.
+You’ll need to set up a base layer of a white spot color under any color overlay.
+Please refer to our white ink guide for step-by-step instructions on how to set up your print file.